fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Open the URL *https://piserver_1/piwebapi* in the browser, substituting *piserver_1* with the name/address of your PI Server, to verify the reachability and proper installation of PI Web API.
-If PI Web API is configured for *Basic* authentication a prompt asking user name/password like the following one will appear:
+If PI Web API is configured for Basic authentication a prompt, similar to the one shown below, requesting entry of the user name and password will be displayed

 |img_002|

 **NOTE:**

-- *The same user name/password configured in Fledge in the north instance should be used.*
+- *Enter the user name and password which you set in your Fledge configuration.*

 The *PI Web API* *OMF* plugin must be installed to allow the integration with Fledge, in this screen shot the 4th row shows the proper installation of the plugin: